Katar Country Report 2022

 Some high-profile corruption cases have emerged, nonetheless.
 Some Qatari and non-Qatari officials of Qatar Foundation (QF) were caught red-handed, prosecuted, and sentenced to five years in jail and QAR 3 million ($823,916) fine for requesting a payoff from an insurance company in exchange for renewing its contract with QF.
-Allegations of bribery to win the 2022 FIFA World Cup bid were leveled against Qatari officials.
+Allegations of bribery to win the 2022 FIFA World Cup bid were leveled repeatedly against Qatari officials; and in 2019, against al-Jazeera.
 Mohammed Bin Hammam, president of the Asian Football Federation, was accused of buying votes from representatives of national football associations.
 He was banned for life from all football-related positions.
 Qatar was quick to reject these accusations and established the Administrative Control and Transparency Authority in November 2011 to ensure that corruption would not be tolerated.
 The emir stated that the state would show no mercy to corrupt individuals.
-In 2020, the country will undergo the review process of the implementation of the United Nations Convention against Corruption.
-Although Qatar was cleared of major charges of vote-buying in November 2014, charges resurfaced in 2017 and 2018.
-These recent charges involve allegations of vote-buying and recruiting journalists and activists in rival countries to mobilize against their respective bids.
+In 2020, the country was scheduled to undergo the review process of the implementation of the United Nations Convention against Corruption.
+No report has been made available as of yet.

 The most evident breach of civil rights is, however, the treatment of expatriate workers, especially South Asians in the construction sector.
-Several reports by international human rights organizations and the ILO have identified massive abuse of these workers.
+Numerous reports by international human rights organizations and the ILO have identified massive abuse of these workers.
 The problems mostly derive from the problematic kafala (sponsorship) system, widespread on the Arabian Peninsula, that puts workers completely at the mercy of their employers.
-While it was made public over a decade ago, it has come under more scrutiny since Qatar won the right to host the 2022 FIFA World Cup.
-Under overwhelming pressure, the Qatar Foundation and the 2022 Supreme Committee for Delivery & Legacy enacted regulations regarding the working and living conditions of migrant workers, but implementation has been slow.
+While the extent of human rights violations in this system was made public over a decade ago, it has come under more scrutiny since Qatar won the right to host the 2022 FIFA World Cup.

-Overall, apart from the Central Municipal Council, Qatar lacks democratic political and judicial institutions.
-The judiciary has been strengthened in the last decade by the adoption of a number of measures, such as the emir and the members of the cabinet being formally under the jurisdiction of the court.
-A true legislative body remains nonexistent.
+Overall, apart from the CMC, Qatar lacks democratic political and judicial institutions.
+The judiciary has been strengthened in the last decade by the adoption of several measures, such as the emir and the members of the cabinet being formally under the jurisdiction of the court.
+A true legislative body remains nonexistent as the current Advisory Council is only a consultative assembly.
 The elections to the parliament have yet to take place.
-The current Advisory Council is only a consultative assembly as opposed to a legislature.
 The most important fora for public participation are regular private majalis (plural of “majlis,” quasi-formal social gatherings) where citizens meet to discuss and channel grievances through local sheikhs to the emiri diwan (the royal court).

 Political decisions in Qatar are not made by democratic institutions, but by the royal family and associates.
 For the time being, no actor or group poses any serious threat or publicly questions the type of political system operating in Qatar.
-The emir wields wide-ranging power over the country’s affairs and apparently enjoys the support of the vast majority of Qataris, especially since the Saudi-UAE-led attempts to destabilize his regime.
+The emir wields wide-ranging power over the country’s affairs and apparently enjoys the support of most Qataris, especially since the Saudi-UAE-led attempts to destabilize his regime.
 Rival royal family members supported by hostile Gulf states do not seem to have significant support in Qatar.
-Further liberalization or democratization reforms will most likely be resisted by more conservative sections of society and have in any case been put on the back of the agenda due to the imminent threat posed by the blockade.
+Further liberalization or democratization reforms will most likely be resisted by more conservative sections of society and have in any case been put on the back of the agenda due to the threat of the blockade and later the pandemic, as seen by the repeated delay of parliamentary elections.
 However, the need for external allies during the Gulf crisis, stronger public support for the ruler and the development of a positive national identity have created a political space for carrying out long overdue structural reforms.

 Political parties do not exist in Qatar and, for the time being, there is no indication that parties will be allowed to emerge in the near future.